 Asking for time to pay

-If you agree that you owe the money and the amount being claimed is correct, but you can’t pay in full immediately, you can ask your creditor for time to pay.
+• Agree that you owe the money and the amount being claimed is correct, and

-• your budget including all your income and outgoings (you can use our budgeting form)
+• Your budget including all your income and outgoings.
+You can use our budgeting form

-• a suitable offer of payment.
+• A suitable offer of payment

 Entering into a Tomlin order

-If you’ve been served with a civil bill and aren’t able to pay the debt in full, you can still avoid receiving a CCJ if you ask your creditor to agree to a Tomlin order.
-A Tomlin order is a legally binding agreement where you and your creditor agree to put the CCJ on hold, as long as you make set repayments.
+If you have been served with a civil bill and are not able to pay the debt in full, you can avoid getting a CCJ if you ask the people you owe to agree to a Tomlin order.

 A Tomlin order is made up of two parts: